bee-interactive/android-app/README.md

 ## Android base webview application

+This repository contains the base code for a webview application.
+Open it with Android Studio, change the url inside the MainActivity.java file, your application name and you're good to go.

 ## Disclaimer

 This application is provided as-is for demonstration, educational, or testing purposes only.
 It is **not intended for production use** and should not be relied upon for any mission-critical or security-sensitive applications.